SauronClaus/FCT/Franchises/readMe.txt

 Alright, places!
-There's 5 lines involved here.
+There's 14 lines involved here.

-• Name- Self explanatory- what the name of the story.
+1. Name- Self explanatory- what the name of the story.
 Typically, this will also be the file name.
+2. Description- A short description of the character, often taken from a wiki or something.
+3. Image- a thumbnail image of the character.
+4. Article- Add an article where you can find more information on the character.
-• Goals!
+5. Goals!
 These goals need to be accomplished for the story to be successful; mostly, they're the goals that the protagonists must complete to be successful.
-• Reach Goals!
+6. Reach Goals!
 These goals are bonuses!
 If the character's don't accomplish them, oh well, but if they do, bonus points to them.
-• Stetch Goals!
+7. Stetch Goals!
 These goals are the far out ones.
 Typically, if they're accomplished, the majority of the plot doesn't happen.
-• The character inserts!
+8. The character inserts!
 These are splitted with a "|", and just tell the things which characters to replace.
+9. Theme Song- the theme for the franchise/story.
+Use the song name|song link from before.
+10. Brand- Overarching brand set for the francise.
+11. Medium- What medium is the franchise in?
+12. Color- The color for the franchise embed!
+Make it purtty.
-• Popularity (Low, Medium, High)- Be fair here.
+13. Popularity (Low, Medium, High)- Be fair here.
 "Low" is some niche story- a YA novel or some random TV Show, "Medium" is something somewhat known (maybe the name has been heard, if not the properties), and "High" is something extremely well-known, like "Star Wars" or something.
+14. Power Level- What is the average power level of the characters in the franchise?
+Rough estimate.

 Alright so other important notes:
 - If adding something, no commas, line breaks, or "|" in their names.